py-in-the-sky/gae-flask-redux-react-starter-kit/README.md

 Use this command occasionally to check for style issues.  `pep8` is very strict, and it's fine not to try to correct all the errors it raises.

+* debug and profiling development modes

+In `gae/config/development.py`, the `DEBUG` and `PROFILE` feature flags control whether the development app runs in debug and profiling mode, respectively.
+While the app is running, you can toggle these flags between `1` and `0` (meaning "on" and "off," respectively).
+When you toggle these flags (or make any changes to the app), the GAE dev server's live reloading will ensure your app's config is up to date; there's no need to restart the server for your config changes to take effect.

+In debug mode, any uncaught errors will open a Werkzeug interactive stack trace in the browser, allowing you to execute code against the app and investigate errors.
+In profiling mode, for each HTTP request, the app will log the slowest function calls involved in its processing the request-response cycle.

 ## Managing Dependencies